ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 The `ApplyBrake()` method will be responsible for gradually reducing the Rigidbody’s velocity toward zero while ensuring that we stop once the object is effectively at rest.

 ### Determining When a Rigidbody is Stopped
 When gradually reducing a Rigidbody’s velocity (e.g., using Lerp), the velocity **approaches zero but never reaches exactly zero**.
 To decide when an object is _“effectively stopped”_ .
-In this instance we would use an **epsilon (ε)**, is a small value used as a **threshold**.
+In this instance, we would use an **epsilon (ε)**, which is a small value used as a **threshold**.

-The **magnitude** of the velocity vector represents the length of a vector i.e. the object’s overall speed:
+The **magnitude** of the velocity vector represents the length of a vector, i.e., the object’s overall speed:

 $$
 |\mathbf{v}| = \sqrt{v_x^2 + v_y^2 + v_z^2}